ShadyNagy/Blazor.JavaScriptUtilities/README.md

 </p>

 # Blazor.JavaScriptUtilities
-Utilities by JavaScript for Blazor (Scroll Hide, Scroll Show, Cookie Read, Cookie Delete, ......).
+Utilities by JavaScript for Blazor (Scroll Hide, Scroll Show, Cookie Read, Cookie Delete, ...... and more comming).

 ## Give a Star! :star:
 If you like or are using this project please give it a star.
 Thanks!